jliu678/Hugobox_cv/content/post/11i.Velocity_pipeline/index.md

 - Reduce the number of cell types in the input dataset to enforce greater cell-state similarity, and leverage velocity, PCA, or neighbor information from a larger reference population to improve the statistical robustness of velocity estimation in large-scale single-cell RNA-seq datasets.
 - Prior knowledge of root cells is required to evaluate the accuracy of the inferred velocity stream and to improve the accuracy of latent time computation.

-### Heatmap of meaningful genes assocated with latent time
+### Heatmap of biologically significant genes assocated with latent time
+The default scVelo heatmap is pretty but it dose not label genes, and the color bar is not restored.
+Below are customized scripts to generate heatmap that labels the genes with known biological significance and highly correlated with latent time.
+The customized heatmap alsp restores the color bar and group legend.

 #### Rank genes by correlation with latent time
 Key function `L_rank_genes_by_latent_time()` and other ccodes is available in my [github repo](tbd).